Guest Wing

 Aboutus

 The Dwarka Suite is the biggest of all rooms of the Guest Wing of the Rashtrapati Bhavan.
-It measures 40 feet, 10 and a half inches by 19 feet, 11 inches.
-The second most important room, Nalanda Suite measures 24 feet, 10 inches by 20 feet, four and a half inches.
+It measures forty feet, ten and a half inches by nineteen feet, eleven inches.
+The second most important room, Nalanda Suite measures twentyfour feet, ten inches by twenty feet, four and a half inches.
 Both these suites have a common loggia with a splendid view of the Mughal Gardens.
 The Dwarka Suite has a sitting room and a private dining room attached to it.
 An antique shower is also fitted in the bathroom with surprisingly modern features.
 Interesting elements of this Wing include furniture that was designed by Lutyens himself.
 An enormous almirah with a drawer that drops down to become a stepladder is displayed in the corridor of the Guest Wing.
 It was used to keep ceremonial robes.
 Rooftop bowl fountains, like the ones visible on top of the Rashtrapati Bhavan, can be seen on top of the wardrobe as well.

 Usage of the Guest Wing declined in the 1980s.
 It is only after the completion of restoration works that the Guest Wing has become functional again.
 The antique furniture, decorative pieces, drapes and furnishings have all been restored and used for this Wing.
 The Special guests of the refurbished Dwarka and Nalanda Suites were Japanese Emperor Akihito and Empress Michiko who visited India in December 2013 and made a brief stopover at the Rashtrapati Bhavan.
 The Royal Couple had first visited India in 1960, shortly after their wedding and were hosted by the Indian President, Dr. Rajendra Prasad.
 Even though they did not reside at the Bhavan during their stay this time, the couple did use the Dwarka and Nalanda Suites to rest between their official engagements at the Bhavan.